Top HIPAA Compliance Software for Independent Practices — Honest Comparison (2026)

 Full disclosure: This is my platform, so take this review with appropriate skepticism.
 I've tried to be as objective as possible about strengths and limitations.

-Patient Protect takes a different approach than traditional HIPAA platforms.
-Instead of focusing primarily on documentation to satisfy auditors, Patient Protect emphasizes real-time security monitoring and prevention.
-The platform was built specifically for independent providers who need actual protection, not just paperwork.
+Patient Protect takes a different approach than documentation-focused HIPAA platforms.
+In addition to compliance workflows, Patient Protect emphasizes real-time security monitoring and enforcement-based controls.
+The platform was built specifically for independent providers — it can serve as a standalone compliance solution or add an enforcement layer alongside an existing vendor.

 Features: